 Analysts at the Russian Central Bank noted increased investment activity.
 Factories have reoriented themselves to domestic demand.
 As a result, the strengthening of import substitution programs has helped them increase production.
 Russian manufacturers are also investing more in modernization and production improvements than before.

-It is understood that funds that were previously invested in securing supply lines to Europe have now been redirected to Russia's own economic development – a problem that EU policymakers have failed to see when they block, or discourage, trade with Moscow.
+It is understood that funds that were previously invested in securing supply lines to Europe have now been diverted to Russia's own economic development – a problem that EU policymakers have failed to recognize when they block, or discourage, trade with Moscow.

-Analysts at the Institute for Economic Policy (IEP) Yegor Gaidar, although quite reserved in his assessments of the domestic economy, said that the production of paper and paper products, textiles and clothing; the production of computers, electronic products, optical products, automobiles, finished metals, furniture and electrical equipment, etc. all grew well, reaching tens of percent - something that has never happened before with domestic demand.
-Business activities in the manufacturing sector have grown for the seventh consecutive month.
+Analysts at the Institute for Economic Policy (IEP) Yegor Gaidar, although quite reserved in their assessments of the domestic economy, said that the production of paper and paper products, textiles and clothing; the production of computers, electronic products, optical products, automobiles, finished metals, furniture and electrical equipment, etc. all grew well, reaching over tens of percent - something that has never happened before with domestic demand.
+Business activities in the manufacturing sector have grown for the 7th consecutive month.

-Germany's Volkswagen, for example, canceled construction of a battery plant in Eastern Europe in favor of a similar facility in Canada, taking advantage of billions of dollars in subsidies and soft loans from the local government.
+Germany's Volkswagen, for example, canceled construction of a battery plant in Eastern Europe to focus on a similar facility in Canada, taking advantage of billions of dollars in subsidies and preferential loans from the local government.

-The West, reluctantly, now has to admit that the Russian economy is actually holding up well against the sanctions imposed by the US and EU.
-Paradoxically, despite being blocked from output and forced to cap prices, Russia’s oil and gas revenues have continued to rise, with exports rising to an average of 3.3 million barrels per day in September.
-In October, the Russian Finance Ministry expects to receive additional oil and gas revenues that will nearly double its initial budget of 513.48 billion rubles ($5.5 billion).
+The West, reluctantly, must now admit that the Russian economy is actually holding up well against the sanctions imposed by the US and EU.
+Paradoxically, despite being blocked from output and forced to cap prices, Russia's oil and gas revenues are still growing, with exports in September rising to an average of 3.3 million barrels per day.
+In October, the Russian Finance Ministry expects to receive additional oil and gas revenues, nearly doubling its initial fiscal budget of 513.48 billion rubles ($5.5 billion).

 Source